-Dilution is the amount by which the offering price paid by the purchasers of the common stock to be sold in this offering will exceed the net tangible book value per share of common stock after the offering.
-The net tangible book value per share presented below is equal to the amount of our total tangible assets (total assets less intangible assets) less total liabilities as of June 30, 2006, divided by the number of shares of our common stock outstanding as of that date.
-As of June 30, 2006, we had a net tangible book value of \$, or \$ per share (as adjusted to reflect a -for-one stock split to be effective immediately prior to the closing of the offering).
+Dilution is the amount by which the offering price paid by the purchasers of the common stock sold in this offering exceeds the net tangible book value per share of common stock after the offering.
+The net tangible book value per share presented below is equal to the amount of our total tangible assets (total assets less intangible assets of \$4.1 million) less total liabilities as of June 30, 2006, divided by the number of shares of our common stock outstanding as of that date.
+As of June 30, 2006, we had a net tangible book value of \$110.3 million, or \$1.75 per share (as adjusted to reflect the six-for-one stock split that occurred on October 25, 2006).